 - Immunocompromise may lead to increased risk of tumours, including those of the skin.

-- Skin injury and infection is common in all travellers.
+Skin injury and infection is common in all travellers.

 - You should be familiar with simple First Aid.

-Accidents and Injury:
+Accidents and Injury

-Travel Insurance/ Accessing Medical Care abroad:
+Travel Insurance/ Accessing Medical Care abroad

-- In addition you should ascertain pre-travel how to access reliable medical care during your trip.
+- In addition you should find out before you travel how to access reliable medical care during your trip.

-Travelling with Medication:
+Travelling with Medication